LukasKuppers/sapien-think-blog/cms-api/functions/controllers/ARTICLESAPIDOCS.md

 }
 ```

-> Note: image object is optional - articles need not include images
+> Note: tags array and image object are optional.

 ### Returns:
 - 201 - if the article was created.